kaenovsky/kaenovsky/cv.md

 Currently working for the R&D team of Flock, using cutting edge technology to improve our business partners as well as in-company processes optimization.
 We mainly deliver AI powered products, VR experiences, Cloud native functions and many more exciting challenges alongside an amazing team.

-Tech stack & tools: Figma, React, Python, Laravel, Jira
+Tech stack & tools: Nextjs, Nest, Figma, React, Python, Laravel, Jira

 **Nov.
 2022 ~ May.
 2023**